 You have performed an analysis on your business, your target personas and your competitors and have produced a USP, now you need to communicate it.
 The best way you can do this is to have a strong value proposition.
 This needs to be a short, jargon-free tagline that tells your customers about your brand.
 Here are three examples of great taglines and USPs.

-Once upon a time, design was a specialised market, nowadays, Canva helps you to create graphics for every occasion.
+- Canva – Empowering the world to design – Once upon a time, design was a specialised market, nowadays, Canva helps you to create graphics for every occasion.
 Their USP ‘empowering the world to design’ is perfect as it covers exactly what it does.

-A fun bit of alliteration in their USP.
+- Duolingo – The free, fun, and effective way to learn a language – A fun bit of alliteration in their USP.
 The fun element stays with the user through simple learning and a cute little owl.

+- Ben & Jerry’s – We make the best possible ice cream in the best possible way.
 This slogan uses repetition of the words ‘best possible’ to draw you in…and makes you want the best possible ice cream!